Carpenter license requirements by state: A comprehensive guide

 License required: Yes

 As a carpenter in Utah, you’ll fall under the trade classification S220 Carpentry Contractor and will need a state license to work.
-The contractor license is awarded by the Utah Division of Occupational and Professional Licensing.
+The Utah Division of Occupational and Professional Licensing awards the contractor license.

 You’ll need to show two years of experience in the past ten years, as well as proof of business insurance in Utah.
 You will be exempt from needing a license if the work you do is valued at less than $3,000.